lambdaxdotx/lambdaxdotx.github.io/about.md

 have led me to study type systems and foundations of computer science ({&#x3BB;,&pi;}-calculus, linear logic, etc.).

-Realised that I am not capable enough of doing fundamental research in computer science, I am now chasing professional happiness as a software engineer, while pursuing an overdramatic lifestyle.
+Realised that I am not capable enough for doing fundamental research in computer science, I am now chasing professional happiness as a software engineer, while pursuing an overdramatic lifestyle.